amazon-nova-api/langchain-amazon-nova/libs/amazon_nova/README.md

 Official LangChain integration for Amazon Nova models.

-Amazon Nova is a family of state-of-the-art foundation models from AWS that includes text, multimodal, and image generation capabilities.
-This integration provides seamless access to Nova models through LangChain's standardized chat model interface.
+Amazon Nova is a family of state-of-the-art foundation models from Amazon that includes text, multimodal, and image generation capabilities.
+This integration provides access to Nova models through LangChain's standardized chat model interface.

 ## Installation